 Chapter 9 Ramped Brickwork

 Chapter 10 Splayed Brickwork

 Chapter 11 Decorative and Reinforced Brickwork

 Chapter 13 Answers to Multiple-Choice Questions

 Malcolm Thorpe is a Life Member of the Guild of Bricklayers and former Head of Construction at West Nottinghamshire College, UK.
-He has acted as a CITB adviser and was involved in the draughting of bricklaying programmes.
+He has acted as a CITB adviser and was involved in the drafting of bricklaying programmes.
 He was a verifier for CITB and spent several years producing examination material for examining bodies.
-He also spent over thirty years designing and organising Guild of Bricklayers Local and National bricklaying competitions.
+He also spent over thirty years designing and organising Guild of Bricklayers local and national bricklaying competitions.